MicrotubeTechnologies/HexR-developer-tutorial-XR/README.md

   <summary>4.
 HexR Grab and Pinch (HexRGrabbable)</summary>

 #### The `HexRGrabbable` script enables objects to be picked up by the HexR hands.
+#### This is optional as you can also use the grab/pinch provided by **OpenXR**, however the haptics trigger and physics of grab will be different.
+Give both a try to see which is more suitable for you.
 To set up `HexRGrabbable`:
 1. Ensure the object has a **Collider (Trigger)** and **Rigidbody** attached to the same GameObject.
 2. Since the interaction is physics-based, adjust the size of the collider to improve grab/pinch behavior.